nwad123/narrows/doc/Motivation.md

 Tradeoffs have been discussed through this doc, and ultimately I'll make more mention of tradeoffs as I develop this library more fully.

+## Speakers / Listeners

+`crossbeam` has a specialization for channels that have a size of 0 where a sender only sends something if there is a receiver listening.
+I chose to separate this feature out into a new type of data structure.